Placement of Children Looked After and Care Leavers Aged 16 and 17 in Semi-Independent Placement - 'Other Arrangements'/'Suitable Accommodation'

 • In circumstances where a lone worker is present in the shared supported accommodation and it is important to enter a young person's room, authorisation and agreement should be sought from a manager or supervisor within the organisation.
 In circumstances where a lone visiting/floating support worker needs to gain entry to an independent property this should only be undertaken following agreement from a manager or supervisor within the organisation;

-• A 'Checking In Procedure' that enables floating support and accommodation based support staff to verify the well-being of a young person.
-See section below;
+• A 'Checking In Procedure' that enables floating support and accommodation based support staff to verify the well-being of a young person;

-• Agreements, if any, to overnight stays, with whom, for how long and how often.
+• Agreements, if any, regarding when the young person can stay overnight away from the provision, with whom, for how long and how often.

-The provider organisation/registered landlord, Brokerage Accommodation Team (BAT), Independent Reviewing Officer (IRO) and the Social Worker must be satisfied that the young person is sufficiently mature and able to manage the increased level of independence that this placement offers.
+The provider organisation, Brokerage Accommodation Team (BAT), Independent Reviewing Officer (IRO) and the Social Worker must be satisfied that the young person is sufficiently mature and able to manage the increased level of independence that this placement offers.

 3. Moving to Semi-independent Placement

 There may be a change in the young person's circumstances that are difficult to anticipate.
 These young people will have less support than those placed with full time carers.
 A CS Factsheet 034 Key contacts and Basic Information Checklist should be completed for this entire group of young people in the event they go missing.
-See HSCP Children Missing from Home and Care Protocol
+See Children and Young People Who Go Missing from Home or Care, or Who are Vulnerable to Sexual Exploitation

 4. Monitoring Arrangements - Missing